-- 4.4.1 Procedures shall be designed according to State-approved criteria, taking into account all design inputs.
-Coordination with all concerned parties should continue throughout the procedure design and validation process to ensure that the procedure meets the needs of the user and the community. - 4.4.2 Each new or revised procedure shall be verified by a qualified procedure designer other than the one who designed the procedure, to ensure compliance with applicable criteria. - 4.4.3 Published procedures shall be subjected to a periodic review, including validation (4.6), to ensure that they continue to comply with changing criteria, to confirm continued adequate obstacle clearance and that they meet user requirements.
-The individual States shall establish the interval for periodic review of instrument flight procedures according to the needs of the State.
-The maximum interval for this review is five years.
+- 4.3.3.1 Procedures shall be designed according to the State's regulatory framework, taking into account all design inputs.
+Coordination with all stakeholders should continue throughout the procedure design and also during the validation process to ensure that the procedure meets the needs of stakeholders. - 4.3.3.2 As part of the validation process, each new or revised procedure shall be verified by a qualified procedure designer other than the designer who designed the procedure, to ensure compliance with applicable criteria.
+See 4.3.5. - 4.3.3.3 Published procedures shall be subjected to a periodic review to ensure that they continue to comply with changing criteria, and meet user requirements.
+The individual States shall establish the interval for periodic review of instrument flight procedures according to the State's regulatory framework.
+The maximum interval for this review shall be five years.
+(See Annex 11, Appendix 7).
+Guidance on periodic reviews can be found in the Quality Assurance Manual for Flight Procedure Design (Doc 9906), Volume 1, and in the Manual on the Development of a Regulatory Framework for Instrument Flight Procedure Design Service (Doc 10068).